-The NBTF Group Insurance active plan members are hereby invited to submit their application to sit as a trustee of the NBTF Group Insurance Plan.
-The NBTF will be seeking one member from AEFNB and one member from NBTA to fill two vacant positions, as per our By-Laws.
+The NBTF Group Insurance retired plan members are hereby invited to submit their application to sit as a trustee of the NBTF Group Insurance Plan.
+The NBTF will be seeking one anglophone retired member to fill one (1) vacant position, as per our By-Laws.

 Should you be interested in sitting as a trustee, please take note of the following guidelines.